 He then pointed to the thatched house at the edge of the village in front of us and said:

-– Not only men but even women and children can also be our enemies.
-Think about it seriously or you are saying goodbye to your life.
+“Men, women, and children can also be our enemies.
+Think about it seriously, or you will be saying goodbye to your life.”

 Ấp Nhà Việt was a small village northwest of Binh Duong Province.
 It was on the main road from Ben Cat to Phu Hoa and ran past the provincial border to Tay Ninh Province.
-In the daytime, convoys of buses and trucks transported passengers and commercial stuff as if it was in a peaceful time.
-There were small tailor or retail shops along the road with pretty girls waving hands to passing cars.
+In the daytime, convoys of buses and trucks transported passengers and commercial stuff as if it were a peaceful time.
+There were small tailors or retail shops along the road with pretty girls waving hands to passing cars.

 But it was not as good as it looked!

-From the underground tunnels along the Thi Tinh river, teams of Viet Cong guerillas infiltrated the villages threatening the people to do whatever they wanted.
-Terrorism had been always an effective means to keep people in obedience.
+From the underground tunnels along the Thi Tinh river, teams of Viet Cong guerillas infiltrated the villages, threatening the people to do whatever they wanted.
+Terrorism has always been an effective means to keep people in obedience.
 People might hate communists.
 But when we could not provide them with safety, they had no other choice but to obey the enemies.

-Ap Nha Viet was not far from Binh Duong, the capital city of the province of the same name.
-The battalion commander’s house was in the city, near the river bank.
+Ap Nha Viet was not far from Binh Duong, the province’s capital city of the same name.
+The battalion commander’s house was near the river bank in the city.
 Yesterday, after we dismounted the trucks and waited for the APCs to move on the operation.
 He asked the XO to take care of things and drove to the city to see his wife.

 Both Captain Thieu and the XO, Captain Vang Ba Sen, graduated from Dalat Military Academy in December 1964.
 Thieu was promoted after the victorious battle at Phuoc Qua.
 His company pushed back many human waves of the enemy, killing almost one hundred.

-The battalion moved deep into the forest about 5 kilometers from the village and stopped to set up a defense perimeter.
-When the sunlight disappeared from the sky above the tree canopy, the 1st platoon was ordered to return to the village.
-Aspirant Tan turned to me and ask:
+The Battalion moved deep into the forest, about 5 kilometers from the village, and stopped to set up a defense perimeter.
+When the sunlight disappeared from the sky above the tree canopy, the 1st Platoon was ordered to return to the village.
+Aspirant Tan turned to me and asked:

 I was new to combat.
-Although I was appointed as the company XO, I had had no experience leading a platoon.
+Although I was appointed as the Company XO, I had yet to gain experience leading a platoon.
 Tan was considerably older than I was.
 He was of Nung ethnicity who joined the 5th ID when it was just formed in North Vietnam in 1954.
-He moved up from a private to an aspirant and was the most experienced officer of the battalion.
+He moved up from a private to an aspirant and was the most experienced officer of the Battalion.

 We left heavy stuff at the spot, carried only weapons and ammunition, and quietly moved toward the village.
 When we reached the shallow creek that separated the village and the forest, Tan ordered the troops to stop and stretch thin along the bank.

-It looked like the peaceful scene of normal family activity after dinner.
+It looked like a peaceful scene of normal family activity after dinner.
 I put down the binoculars and rubbed my eyes.
 The sky above was full of sparkling stars.
-The fresh breeze made me feel sleepy which I could not resist.
+The fresh breeze made me feel sleepy, which I could not resist.
 Then, I was shaken and heard Tan whisper in my ear:

 I radioed the CP.